Nepal closes Mount Everest for climbers because of coronavirus fears

 The suspension of expeditions in Nepal will affect hundreds of foreign climbers now preparing for the spring season, a window or relatively good weather between the end of the bitterly cold winter and the rainy season, which begins in June.

-Everest, the world's highest mountain at 8,850 metres (29,035 feet), is on the border between Nepal and the Chinese region of Tibet.
+Everest rises to a height of 8,850 metres (29,035 feet) on the border between Nepal and the Chinese region of Tibet.
 China announced the closure of its side of the mountain on Thursday.

 It is the second time in recent years that the climbing season has been disrupted.
 Expeditions were suspended in 2015 after a major earthquake struck Nepal on April 25 that year, killing some 9,000 people.